rnogy/BioE_230_final_project/README.md

 ```
 step7_production.mdp.
 This will decrease the temperature linearly from 318K at 0 seconds to 293K at 100 ns.
 One should also increase the run time to 15000000.(20 fs * 15000000 steps -> 300 ns run time).

 To analyze the simulation result, I use ipynb.
+It calls upon a helper function to generate xvg file for analysis.
 To generate video, I use UCSF Chimera.
 Using the MD Movie under tools, one can record the movie.
-To generate a timer, copy and plate the chimera.py into per-frame -> define script.
+To generate a timer, copy and paste code from chimera.py into per-frame -> define script.
 To fix the periodic boundary, type ```echo "1 1" | gmx trjconv -s step7_production.tpr -f step7_production.xtc -o center.xtc -pbc mol -center```.
 To generate pdb from .gro, type ```gmx editconf -f step7_production.gro -o step7_production.pdb```.

 If the lipid is not found in the library, one might choose to use a topology builder such as ATB to parametrize a new molecule https://atb.uq.edu.au/.
 Furthermore, it is possible to map the molecule into martini representation https://github.com/ricalessandri/Martini3-small-molecules/blob/main/tutorials/M3tutorials--parameterizing-a-new-small-molecule.md.
 Though, it will not be done in this project due to the complexity of such method.